GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

 The most common errors people encounter here have to do with Github not recognizing their authentication settings and/or repository permissions.
 See the previous section for tips on ensuring your SSH is working properly.

-*Note*: The integratedTests submodule is not publicly available, with access limited to the core development team.
+*Note*: Previous versions of GEOS also imported the integratedTests submodule, which is not publicly available (access is limited to the core development team).
-This may cause the ``git submodule update`` command to fail if you forget the ``git submodule deinit integratedTests`` step above.
+This may cause the ``git submodule update`` command to fail.
+In that case, run ``git submodule deinit integratedTests`` before ``git submodule update``.
 This submodule is not required for building GEOS.
-If you see an error message here, however, you may need to initialize and update the submodules manually:

 .. code-block:: sh